Gantzhorn/Gantzhorn/README.md

 - 👋 I’m @Gantzhorn
 - 👀 I’m interested in statistics and data science
-- 🌱 I’m currently studying statistics at the university of Copenhagen
+- 🌱 I’m currently working as a BI-developer at the pension firm: "P+, Pensionskassen for Akademikere".
 - 📫 andersgantzhorn@gmail.com

 <!---